Thaddeus S. C. Lowe: Death and legacy

 New Hampshire historical marker #19 for Lowe near his birthplace in Jefferson, New Hampshire.

 Lowe died at his daughter's Pasadena home on January 16, 1913, at age 80, after a few years of failing health.
 Lowe was buried at Mountain View Cemetery in Altadena, California.
 His wife Leontine died a year earlier and is buried next to him.
 Also buried near the Lowe monument are their two sons, Leon and Sobieski, and other family members.
 Many of the family members returned to the East Coast.
 A nearby monument has been separately erected for his son Thaddeus and his wife.
 Thaddeus Lowe's granddaughter Pancho Lowe Barnes was also something of an aviation pioneer beginning in late-1920s California.

 The Mount Lowe Railway was placed on the National Register of Historic Places on January 6, 1993.
 The mountain itself still bears his name.
 Lowe is a member of the U.S. Army Military Intelligence Hall of Fame.
 Lowe Army Heliport at Fort Rucker, Alabama, is named in his honor.

 His house in Norristown, Pennsylvania, at 823 W. Main Street, still exists.

 Lowe is featured on a New Hampshire historical marker (number 19) along U.S. Route 2 in Jefferson.

 Thaddeus Lowe in popular culture

 Lowe was portrayed by Stuart Whitman in the movie High Flying Spy in 1972, produced by Walt Disney Productions.
+The movie was based on the 1967 Robert Edmond book High Spy.
+It aired as part of The Wonderful World of Disney and also starred Darren McGavin and Larry D. Mann.

 The story of Lowe's Balloon Corps was the subject of an episode of Drunk History, with Greg Kinnear playing Lowe and Stephen Merchant playing President Lincoln.

 The Civil War TV mini-series, The Blue and the Gray, features a scene with Thaddeus Lowe testing his observation balloon during the 1862 Peninsula campaign.
 Lowe is played by actor James Carroll Jordan.